xuyimingxym/xuyimingxym.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Yiming Xu's Website ;)"
+title: "Welcome to Yiming Xu's Website"
 author_profile: True
 redirect_from:
   - /about/
   - /about.html
 ---

-## Advancing Sustainable and Intelligent Urban Mobility through AI and Digital Twins

 Hello and welcome!
 I am **Yiming Xu**, a researcher dedicated to shaping the future of urban mobility and intelligent transportation systems.
 My work integrates **AI, digital twins, and data-driven analytics** to enhance smart cities, sustainable transportation, and disaster response strategies.